-Figure 5 - Localised Air Quality modelling around St
+Figure 5 - Localised Air Quality modelling around St Peter's Catholic Primary School

 - 4.2.2.
 Briefly, the LAEI model provides mapped annual mean NO_x, NO2, PM10 and PM{2.5} concentrations on a 20m x 20m basis for the whole of London from a base-year of 2013 for 2020, 2025 and 2030.
 The LAEI uses air pollution emission estimates from a wide range of sources including transport, industrial, domestic and commercial combustion, agriculture and long-range transport using the most up-to-date activity data, emission factors and projection factors.
-Figure 5 shows the 2013 LAEI baseline annual mean NO2 concentrations within the vicinity of St Clements Dane Primary School in Westminster.
-The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked Strand (A4).
-NO2 concentrations are predicted to be higher along the south western boundary of the school, adjacent to Drury Lane. - 4.2.3.
+Figure 5 shows the 2013 LAEI baseline annual mean NO2 concentrations within the vicinity of St Peter's Catholic Primary School.
+The contours (changes in colours) show how the pollution gradient changes, with distance, away from the heavily trafficked A13.
+NO2 concentrations are predicted to be higher along the southern boundary of the school, which is closest to the main road.
+It is noted that NO2 levels are considerably higher on the A1306 between the A13 and Merrielands Retail Park; this is likely to be due to stationary traffic waiting for a green signal to proceed. - 4.2.3.
 Nearly 50% of NO_x emissions in London are from road transport.
 Vehicle emissions data for the LAEI modelled road links within 200m of the school, split by source, have been analysed to identify the key sources contributing to NO2 in the vicinity of the school.
-The pie chart below shows that buses account for 14% of the total traffic but contribute 66% of the transport related NO_x emissions locally.
+The pie chart below shows that HGVs account for 9% of the total traffic but contribute 47% of the transport related NO_x emissions locally.
+Buses also account for 13% of emissions despite making up just 1% of traffic by volume, and consequently the introduction of low-emission vehicles on routes passing the school could bring about an improvement in air quality.